12 Health Care Stocks Moving In Wednesday's Pre-Market Session - Benzinga

 Gainers

-- Kiromic BioPharma KRBP shares moved upwards by 17.3% to $0.4 during Wednesday's pre-market session.
-The market value of their outstanding shares is at $6.2 million.
-The company's, Q1 earnings came out 3 days ago.
+- Genocea Biosciences GNCA shares moved upwards by 70.9% to $0.1 during Wednesday's pre-market session.
+The market value of their outstanding shares is at $6.1 million.

-- Calliditas Therapeutics CALT shares rose 10.65% to $16.82.
-The market value of their outstanding shares is at $447.1 million.
-As per the news, the Q1 earnings report came out today.

-- Sensei Biotherapeutics SNSE stock increased by 10.58% to $1.88.
-The market value of their outstanding shares is at $57.5 million.
+- Vallon Pharmaceuticals VLON shares moved upwards by 10.55% to $0.57.
+The market value of their outstanding shares is at $5.9 million.

 Losers